-Role in the project: Tori Dykes is a student research assistant for the DIGIWHIST project
+Role in the project: Tori Dykes is a research associate for the DIGIWHIST project

-Biography: She studies at the Hertie School of Governance in Berlin where she is currently pursuing a Master of Public Policy.
+Biography: She studied at the Hertie School of Governance in Berlin where she recently obtained a Master of Public Policy.
 Originally from the U.S., Tori completed her B.A. in International Affairs and German at Marquette University in 2012.
 In 2013, a grant from the U.S. Fulbright Program brought her to Germany, where she has lived ever since.
 Her current academic interests are centered around digitalization and technology, particularly the transformation of government and civic participation as a result of digitalization.